sanskrit/raw_etexts_english/jyotiSham/calendar_reform_comittee_report/03_PART_B_REFORMED_CALENDAR_OF_INDIA_for_the_five_years_1876_to_1880_Saka_1954-55_to_1958-59_A_D.md

 109

-Tithis, Naksatras, Muhurtas and their Lords.
+Tithis, Nakṣatras, Muhurtas and their Lords.

 ::